 Juan Carlos Cruz speaks during Wednesday's Notre Dame Forum panel.
 Photography by Barbara Johnston

-McChesney predicts the Catholic Church will continue to be slow to change.
-She said Catholic seminaries sometimes emphasize the wrong things when it comes to future priests-in-training.
-“Selection is more important than formation.
-You can have the best seminaries in the world, but if you select the wrong person to go into the seminary that person will never become a healthy cleric.”
+McChesney predicted the Church will continue to be slow to change.
+She said seminaries sometimes emphasize the wrong things when it comes to priests-in-training.
+“Selection is more important than formation,” she said.
+“You can have the best seminaries in the world, but if you select the wrong person to go into the seminary that person will never become a healthy cleric.”

 Margaret Fosmoe is an associate editor of this magazine.